enthought/traits/docs/source/traits_user_manual/testing.rst

 ======================

 A mixin class is provided to facilitate writing tests for HasTraits classes.
-The methods :meth:`~traits.testing.api.TraitAssertTools.assertTraitChanges`
+The methods :meth:`~traits.testing.api.UnittestTools.assertTraitChanges`
-and :meth:`~traits.testing.api.TraitAssertTools.assertTraitDoesChange` are
+and :meth:`~traits.testing.api.UnittestTools.assertTraitDoesChange` are
-available when the :class:`~traits.testing.api.TraitAssertTools` is added as a mixin class in the developers TestCase.
+available when the :class:`~traits.testing.api.UnittestTools` is added as a mixin class in the developers TestCase.

 The methods behave as a context manager and allow the developer to assert